A partnered homosexual bishop has been ordained in Monmouth. Is the Church in Wales becoming more accepting of the LGBT community?

-The change in society has become an irresistible tide, pushing religious groups towards the direction that is more open to homosexuality.
+The change in society has become inevitable, pushing religious groups towards the direction that is more open to homosexuality.

 As Bishop Cherry said, “people are seeing gay people getting married, setting up homes, adopting children.
 And I think that’s forcing us, as a church, to think again about sexuality and about what it means to love and to give yourself to another person in a lifelong relationship.”

 However, in terms of whether churches can accept same-sex marriage, there is still a long way to go.

 In 2015, a vote on gay marriage carried out by the representatives of religious groups failed to reach an agreement.

 At the end of last year, days before Bishop Cherry’s consecration ceremony, the Church in England released a document, confirming its position that marriage only belongs to heterosexual couples.